LcsFernandes/lcsFernandes/README.md

 <h1 align="center">Hi 👋, I'm Lucas</h1>

 <h3 align="left">About me:</h3> Hello!
 I am a dedicated and enthusiastic student of Big Data, passionate about exploring the world of data and turning it into meaningful insights.
-My goal is to develop strong skills in data analysis, data science and data engineering, with the aim of applying this knowledge to solve real-world problems.
+My goal is to develop strong skills in data engineering, with the aim of applying this knowledge to solve real-world problems.

 - 🌱 I’m currently learning **Data Engineer**